STRIDES/NIHCloudLabAzure/docs/AzureCycleCloud_HPC.md

 ## Deploy Azure CycleCloud from Azure Marketplace and Add a Subscription to the CycleCloud instance

-navigate to the Azure [portal](https://portal.azure.com/) and type in "marketplace" in the search bar on top of screen.
+Navigate to the Azure [portal](https://portal.azure.com/) and type in "marketplace" in the search bar on top of screen.

 <img src="/docs/images/Marketplace_Azure.png" width="600">